 Induction Cookers VS Stove Hobs – What’s Best for You?

 Electric or gas?
 Induction cooker or stove hobs?
 Those are the questions on every new homeowner’s mind.
-This is especially true as there has been an uptick in the popularity of induction cookers in Malaysia in recent memory.
+This is especially true, as there has been an uptick in the popularity of induction cookers in Malaysia in recent memory.
 Whether for its convenience, efficient energy use and so on, there’s no doubt induction cooker reigns supreme in the eyes of the modern homeowner.
+So which is better?
+It mainly boils down to preference, though both induction cookers and stove hobs do bring their own benefits to the table.

 Induction Cooker Vs Stove Hobs